 In 2016, there were 216 million malaria cases that led to 440,000 deaths.
-Of these about 70 per cent were children under five years of age.
-This translates into a daily toll of about 800 children under age 5.
+Of these about two thirds (290,000) were children under five years of age.
+This translates into a daily toll of nearly 800 children under age 5.
 Most of these deaths occurred in sub-Saharan Africa.
-Since 2010, mortality rates among children under five have fallen by 37 per cent.
+Since 2010, mortality rates among children under five have fallen by 34 per cent.

 Malaria is an urgent public health priority.
 Malaria and the costs of treatment trap families in a cycle of illness, suffering and poverty.
 Today, 3.2 billion (almost half of the world population) are at risk.
 Since 2000, malaria has cost sub-Saharan Africa US$ 300 million each year for case management alone and it is estimated to cost up to 1.3 per cent of GDP in Africa.